 “Marine Environment” [handled by the IWG ENV]

-“Material Change” means a [substantial] [significant] change to the basis on which the original report, document or plan, including a Plan of Work, was accepted or approved by the Authority, and includes changes such as physical modifications, [changes to harmful effects of activities on the Marine Environment, [ effects or effects on stakeholders] the availability of new knowledge or technology and changes to operational management that are to be considered in light of the applicable Guideline[s].
+“Material Change” means a [substantial] [significant] change that affects [] the basis on which [] [an] original report, document or plan, including a Plan of Work, was accepted or approved by the Authority, and includes changes such as physical modifications, [changes to harmful effects of activities on the Marine Environment, [other environmental effects or effects on stakeholders], the availability of new knowledge or technology and changes to operational management that are to be considered in light of the applicable Guideline[s].

+[Alt “Material Change” means a substantial or significant change to the basis on which the original report, document or plan, including a Plan of Work, was accepted or approved by the Authority.]

 “Metal” means any metal contained in a Mineral.